rsalmond/TIL/neuroanatomy-terms.md

 * where the subcortical structures meet the cortex
 * influences endocrine and autonomic function
 * Sapolsky in "Behave" - "... the deeply held desire of every limbic structure (is) to influence the hypothalamus ..."
+* Hypothalamus:
+  * Sapolsky in "Behave" - "... it's the means by which the limbic system influences autonomic function ..."
+* Amygdala:
+  * bilateral structure (one in each hemisphere)
+  * surrounded by basolateral amygdala (BLA)
+    * this is where learned fear happens

+Cortex:
+* From latin `cortic` meaning "tree bark".
+* Sapolsky in "Behave" - "most sensory information flows here to be decoded"
+* NOT separate from limbic system: lots of axonal projections between the two
+  * Sapolsky in "Behave" - "In different circumstances the frontal cortex and limbic system stimulate or inhibit each other ...
+It really is an honourary member of the limbic system."
+* two hemispheres left/right
+* four lobes separated by fissures or "sulci" / "sulcus"
+  * frontal
+    * separated from parietal by central sulcus
+    * separated from temporal by sylvian sulcus
+  * parietal (top & back)
+    * separated from occipital by occipital sulcus
+  * temporal (lower sides & back)
+    * separated from occipital by exoccipital sulcus
+  * occipital (back)

 ---